Complaint Agent

 Upon the installation, the Complaint Agent automatically creates two **custom entity types** with corresponding mixin schemas defined:

-Each time a Complaint Agent is triggered in any of your workflows, for example in a digital process, the system records this event in a created instance of the Complaint Agent Context.
+Each time a Complaint Agent is triggered in any of your workflows, for example in a value stream, the system records this event in a created instance of the Complaint Agent Context.
 Thanks to that, you are able to check when and how the agent was invoked, and what was the undertaken activity.
 The Complaint Agent Context stores the following information about complaints:

 If a Complaint Agent requires collaboration, an instance of the Support Agent Context is created and stored in the **Custom Instances**.
 The Support Agent Context keeps the following information: